ARTICLE I – NAME

 Section 11.
 Annual Conference.
 A regular Annual Conference of this Association shall be held annually.
 The location of said conference shall be determined by the Conference Committee.

 Section 12.
 The Annual Conference shall be held prior to December 20th of each year.
 Such date shall be determined by the Board of Directors.

 ARTICLE VIII – ELECTIONS

 Section 1.
-The Directors and Officers shall be elected by a secret written ballot at the Annual Meeting.
+The Directors and Officers shall be elected by a secret ballot.

 Section 2.
 No person shall be eligible for election as an Officer or to the Board of Directors unless he/she has been a member in good standing for one (1) year or was admitted at the last annual conference.
 All eligible members may declare their candidacy to the Nominating Committee.
 In order to be eligible to run for the office of President, one must have been a member in good standing for a minimum of three consecutive years and have served a minimum of two years as an Officer or as a member of the Board of Directors.